Free Family Tree Templates (Word, PDF, Illustrator)

 • Date of birth (b): The DOB of each family member should be indicated next to their name.
 The DOB can be represented as b in the document.

-• Date of marriage: The marriage dates for married family members should also be outlined in the family tree.
+• Date of marriage: The marriage dates for married family members should also be outlined in the tree.
 You can use m to indicate that the individual is married, and [1] and [2] to indicate their first and second marriages, and so on.

 Signs and symbols